 |---|---|---|

-| Large TCA file with nested arrays | A lot of syntax, little domain signal | Higher error rate for minor configuration changes |
+| Large TCA file with nested arrays | Lots of syntax, little business signal | Higher error rate for small configuration changes |

-| Extbase model with getter/setter series | Token budget is consumed by boilerplate | Business logic loses focus |
+| Extbase model with getter/setter series | Token budget is consumed by boilerplate | Business logic shifts out of focus |

-| Direct SQL updates on TCA records | Formally plausible, but technically incorrect approach | Risk to workspaces, FAL references, and permissions |
+| Direct SQL updates on TCA records | Formally plausible, but technically incorrect path | Risk to Workspaces, FAL references, and permissions |

-| Project rules existing only as team knowledge | Falls back on training patterns | Inconsistent implementations across files |
+| Project rules only in team knowledge | Falls back on training patterns | Inconsistent implementations across files |

 What the TYPO3 Core Already Provides

-Schema API and Record API Replace Raw TCA Arrays
+Schema API and Record API replace raw TCA arrays

-Since v13.2, the Schema API has offered typed, object-oriented access to TCA structures.
+Since v13.2, the Schema API has offered a typed, object-oriented approach to TCA structures.
 Instead of accessing $GLOBALS['TCA'] directly, developers use an API that provides fields, types, and relations as objects.
 The accompanying Record API (v13.3) automatically transforms raw database values into typed objects: Record, FileReference, DateTimeImmutable.
 Relations are resolved via lazy loading.

-Strict Types and PHP Attributes in Extbase
+Strict types and PHP attributes in Extbase

 TYPO3 v13 enforces strict typing in Extbase core classes: ActionController, PersistenceManager, ObjectStorage, and domain model base classes are consistently strictly typed.
 Anyone extending Extbase classes must adapt their signatures.

-Fluid 5.0 with Strict Type Validation
+Fluid 5.0 with strict type validation

-PSR-14 Events Instead of Legacy Hooks
+PSR-14 Events instead of legacy hooks

 The migration from hooks and Signal/Slot to PSR-14 Events has been underway since v10 and is almost complete in v14.
 Events are typed classes with clearly defined properties, registered via Services.yaml.
 For agents, they are infinitely easier to discover and use correctly than the old hook registrations with magic strings and implicit parameters.

-Content Blocks as a Declarative Alternative
+Content Blocks as a declarative alternative

-Rector and Fractor as Community-Funded Migration Tools
+Rector and Fractor as community-funded migration tools

 | Core Measure | Version | Replaces | AI Benefit |